KxSystems/docs/docs/ml/automl/userguide/proc.md

 1132
 ```
 !!!Note
-	When running `.aml.run` for FRESH data, by default the first column of the dataset is defined as the identifying (ID) column.
+	When running `.automl.run` for FRESH data, by default the first column of the dataset is defined as the identifying (ID) column.
 Instructions on how to amend this can be found [here](../adv/params.md)

 #### Normal